 Students studying in New York live in furnished, shared accommodations in the greater New York metropolitan area.
 All participants receive a board and transportation credit.
 In recent years, students have lived at the de Hirsch Residence, located at the 92nd Street "Y".

 The de Hirsch Residence, located at East 92nd Street and Lexington Avenue, provides students with a fantastic location at which they can study and explore the city.
 The 92nd Street Y also offers a vast number of social, cultural and education events in which residents can participate; for additional information at the 92nd Street Y.

 Internships are not automatically given to students, nor are they guaranteed with acceptance to the program.
-Students are encouraged to work through personal networks, the Baruch College internship office, and the Dickinson College Career Center to find an internship.
+Students are encouraged to work through personal networks, the Baruch College internship office, and the Dickinson College Center for Advising, Internships & Lifelong Career Development to find an internship.

-Students who do not elect to pursue an internship or who do not find a suitable position within a reasonable amount of time may pursue an independent study project.
+Students who do not elect to pursue an internship or who do not find a suitable position within a reasonable amount of time will still pursue the independent study project.
 The focus of the student's project will be set in collaboration with a faculty advisor from Dickinson and the student can use the vast resources of Baruch College and New York City to support his or her research.

 For U.S. passport-holders, there is no visa process to study within the United States.